-Potty Training Your Dog and How to Handle Accidents in The House
+How to Handle Your Dog's Accidents in the House

 There’s probably not a canine companion on earth who hasn’t had at least one accident in the house; it’s inevitable no matter how careful your management.
 Ideally the accidents are few, but what do you do when they do happen?
 It may depend on the circumstances, but here are five things that are appropriate in most cases when a previously well-housetrained dog goes potty in the house.